docker/docs/install/linux/docker-ce/binaries.md

 ## Upgrade static binaries

-To upgrade your manual installation of Docker CE, first stop any `dockerd` or `dockerd.exe`  processes running locally, then follow the regular installation steps to install the new version on top of the existing version.
+To upgrade your manual installation of Docker Engine - Community, first stop any `dockerd` or `dockerd.exe`  processes running locally, then follow the regular installation steps to install the new version on top of the existing version.